uniment/MethodChains.jl/README.md

 end
 ```

-To make it execute on every line in the REPL, run this at startup:
+To make it execute on every line in the REPL, run this:
 ```julia
 MethodChains.init_repl()
 ```